 Aloe marlothii is a South African succulent.
 Mountain Aloe derives its popular name from the fact that it frequently grows on steep slopes in hilly areas.
 Because of the form of its blossoms, it’s also known as Flat-Flowered Aloe.

-These succulents with orange flowers that may grow up to 10 feet (3 meters) tall.
+These succulents with orange flowers may grow up to 10 feet (3 meters) tall.
 The leaves are plump and thick, with sharp teeth around the borders.
 The serrated look of the leaves is due to the presence of these teeth.
 Aloe marlothii blooms are orange, yellow, and occasionally crimson, and emerge in large racemes (clusters) at the tips of the stalks.

 The Aloe marlothii is a magnificent succulent with orange blossoms that are supposed to be placed as a focal point outdoors.
 It enjoys direct sunshine on its face but may tolerate slight shade.
 Water it sparingly, allowing the soil to dry fully between watering sessions.